-Holi Essay 2021 for Student.
-Here we describe an Indian festival in an essay format name is Holi Essay for Students.
-In this Holi Essay, we describe many things about Holi as Holi Essay. is a festival of colors.
+Holi Essay 2023 for Student.
+Here we describe an Indian festival in an essay format named Holi Essay for Students.
+In this Holi Essay, we describe many things about Holi as Holi Essay. is a festival of colours.
 It is a popular festival of the ancient time of Hindus.
 This festival signifies the victory of good over evil.
 The festival is celebrated all over India with great enthusiasm and fun.
-People filled with joy and happiness while playing with colors.
+People are filled with joy and happiness while playing with colours.
 This festival demonstrates the brotherhood nature of Indian culture.
-Holi denotes the end of winters in India and the arrival of spring.
+Holi denotes the end of winter in India and the arrival of spring.
 This is also a good beginning of the harvest season, and for many other people, it’s a time to repair their broken relationships with their family and friends.

 History Behind the Festival Holi

 According to Hindu mythology in ancient times before the birth of Christ, lord Vishnu burned the demon HOLIKA to protect the child and his devotee named PRAHALAD, lord protected him from his demon father who wants to kill his own child because of his child’s love for god.

 One day the father ordered his demon sister to sit on the fire with his son to harm him and advised her to put a blanket on herself so she won’t be harmed.
 Fortunately, the blanket flew upon PRAHALAD and he got saved but HOLIKA was burnt alive.
 Peoples believe that Lord Vishnu saved the life of his devotee and at last killed PRAHALAD’s father who was the king of demons.